jastew/gym/_classes/brazilian-jiu-jitsu.md

 &nbsp;

-All classes are took by Ben Cunningham, a competitive blue belt who fights out of East Coast East coast Tomorrow’s battle is won in today’s practice.
-Academy in south Dublin.
+All classes are took by Ben Cunningham, a competitive blue belt who fights out of East Coast Academy in south Dublin.
 Ben recieved his blue belt in 2014 of head instructor Darragh O Conaill who is both Irelands youngest and most decorated Black Belt.

 &nbsp;